NN708/ESP-Homekit-IRHub/README.md

 ## To-do

-+ Instead of defined in config.h, design a web page for users to input their Wi-Fi configuration.

 + Store accessory information in flash, to make users able to add or delete accessories without editing source code.

 ## License